 The Center for Academic Success and Engagement provides integrated services to support students' academic and co-curricular success.
-The CASE Office is located in Clare 110; offices within CASE are on the first floor of Clare Hall, including: 21st Century Scholars, Academic Advising, Academic Engagement, Academic Support Services, and First Year Experience.
+The main CASE Office is located at Marian's Main Campus in Clare Hall 110; offices within CASE are on the first floor of Clare Hall, and on the second floor at the Ancilla Campus, including: 21st Century Scholars, Academic Advising, Academic Engagement, Academic Support Services, and First Year Experience.